The Rise of Generative AI Large Language Models (LLMs) like ChatGPT

 A Quick Data Story

-Some simple filtering reveals an interesting story in our LLM data.
+Some simple filtering reveals an interesting story in our early LLM data.

 Google drove a burst of innovation in the LLM space

 Sharing their knowledge and research with the AI world.
-(Transformers, for example, a central component of LLMs, originated from research at Google).
+(Transformers, for example, the ‘T’ in GPT, originated from research at Google).
 But then the broader company was pipped to the practical-application post by OpenAI.
 Will their latest release PaLM2 overtake ChatGPT?

 OpenAI, creators of ChatGPT, stole the LLM show

-They made steady, solid progress over the last three years, dhttps://informationisbeautiful.net/wp-admin/post.php?post=462&action=editriving the curve.
-Slow and steady wins the race?
+They made steady, solid progress over the last three years, driving the curve.
+Slow and steady won the race?

 And here’s why Microsoft invested in OpenAI